-Two basic choices for breast implants: Saline vs Silicone Breast Implants
+Two basic choices for breast implants: Saline vs Silicone implants

-There are two basic choices for breast implants: Saline vs Silicone Breast Implants.
+There are two basic choices for breast implants: Silicone and Saline Implants.
 Each has advantages and disadvantages which I will discuss so that you can be more knowledgeable in your pursuit of breast augmentation.
 Both implants are composed of a solid silicone outer shell and it is the “filling” that makes each different.
 Saline implants are filled with saline salt water.